COVID-19 response FAQs

-Yes, City Year is currently accepting applications for the 2020-2021 school year, with start dates beginning in summer 2020.
-We are continuing to process new and submitted applications and conducting virtual interviews with applicants nationwide.
-Our next application deadlines are on April 17 and May 29.
-After May 29, we will process applications on a rolling basis.
+Yes, City Year is currently accepting mid-year applications for the 2020-2021 school year, with start dates beginning in November 2020 through January 2021.
+We will continue to process new and submitted applications and conduct virtual interviews with applicants nationwide.
+Please refer to our “apply now” page for more information.

-We’re hopeful and planning that by the time our new service year starts, the situation around COVID-19 will be very different and schools will re-open.
-One thing is very clear—more than ever, our students will need talented people like you to help them continue to dream big and strive for academic success.
+We continue to plan and adjust the way we serve students in partnership with our schools as they monitor and update plans for starting the new school year amid the COVID-19 pandemic.
+One thing remains clear—more than ever, our students will need talented people like you to help them continue to dream big and strive for academic success.

 Why should I consider applying or serving with City Year at this time?

-We understand this is a highly uncertain time, and all of us are adapting to the rapidly evolving COVID-19 situation.
-Though the impact of this pandemic is wide-reaching and affects all of us, we know that this disruption will disproportionately impact students and families in the systemically under-resourced communities City Year serves.
+We are all adapting to the rapidly evolving COVID-19 situation.
+Though the impact of this pandemic is wide-reaching and affects all of us, we know that the disruption caused by the pandemic will disproportionately impact students and families in the systemically under-resourced communities City Year serves.

-Even during this unprecedented time, we know students continue to dream big and strive for academic success.
 Now, more than ever, our students need people like you who believe in them and their future.
-Serving in schools as a City Year AmeriCorps member in the new school year will be a unique and critical opportunity to help students reconnect with their school community, re-engage in their learning and recover from learning loss they experienced as a result of COVID-19.
+Serving in schools as a City Year AmeriCorps member this year will be a unique and critical opportunity to help students reconnect with their school community, re-engage in their learning and recover from learning loss they experienced as a result of COVID-19.